gpiemont/laptop-mode-tools/README.md

  # /etc/rc.d/laptop-mode restart

- Screen should "zap" for an instant, and that means that power management for the current laptop state is started.
+ Screen should "zap" for an instant (actually that's what nouveau does when recklocking the card), and that means that power management for the current laptop state has been started.

 Debugging
 ===============